 Students excused for jury duty should keep their teachers informed of required absences and attend school during those periods when not required to be in court.
-Students must file documentation of jury or witness duty with the Vice President for Student Success in, Room 206, Greenwood Student Center.
-For the Richfield Campus, Room 125 Administration Building.
+Students must file documentation of jury or witness duty with the Assistant Vice President for Enrollment Management in the Noyes Building.

-A minimum of 63 semester credits is required for graduation from Snow College.
-If students intend to complete all requirements in four semesters, they should register for approximately 16 credits per semester (summer session not included).
-To graduate in five semesters, a credit load varying from 12-13 credits is required.
+If students intend to complete all requirements in four semesters, they should register for approximately 15 credits per semester (summer session not included).
+To graduate in five semesters, a credit load of 12 credits is required.
 Opportunities to take courses in a Summer Term can assist students in reaching their educational goals.
 Students should prepare to study a minimum of two hours outside of class for every hour spent in class.

 Maximum registration without special permission is 18 credit hours per semester for entering freshmen and 20 credit hours per semester for students who have completed 15 credit hours.
-To register for excess credit, permission must be obtained from the Student Success Center or Registration Office.
-Students must have a cumulative GPA of at least B (3.0) or higher depending on the amount of credits being attempted and submit a petition for excess credit to the Registration Office or Student Success Center.
+To register for excess credit, permission must be obtained from the Student Success Center and Registration Office.
+Students must have a cumulative GPA of at least B (3.0) or higher depending on the amount of credits being attempted and submit a petition for excess credit to the Registration Office.
 Petition forms are available online at www.snow.edu/registrar.

 Credit through a special project may be earned if there is a demonstrated need which cannot be met through enrollment in a regularly scheduled course.
 Credit for a special project normally should be one to two credit hours, depending on the work completed.
 These projects are numbered 2800.